Travel to Panama’s Bocas del Toro on a Budget

 Bus from Panama City to Bocas del Toro

-If you are looking for a cheaper option, you can take a bus to Bocas del Toro.
+If you are looking for a way to visit Bocas del Toro on a budget, you can take a bus.
 From Panama City, take a 10-hour bus ride to Almirante, Panama.
 Once you are there, take a 30 minute water taxi to Bocas del Toro.
 Most water taxis will take you to Colón Island.

 From there, you can go to whichever island you want.
 The bus ride will cost around $30 USD and the water taxi will be between $5-$10.
 You can also take a private shuttle to shorten the trip, it will just cost more money.